mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 My role as a facilitator included recognising and supporting the emergence of a repertoire of varied emergent practices in the responses of participants, and then to support these practices with suitable tools and resources.
 In this way, I support participants to build agency in their transformation of learning process.
 The following three chapters of research findings in part describe these transformations and emerging repetoires in more detail.

-#### Explored elsewhere or no space to do so
+### Authentic and ecological nature of research

+This impacts on recruitment, and on what data is gathered.

+The process of describing the varied sources of influence on the evolving design, learning as movements, horizontal etc.

+This study, guided by DBR and CHAT frameworks,  embraces an authentic and ecological approach to research.
+The motivation for embedding pedagogical interventions within a real-world CGD&P learning environment, is to produce findings are contextually valid and socially relevant.

+This impacted recruitment of participants and the nature of the session that ran. fitting in to an general pattern of external home ed provision, aligning with half terms.

+### Dual Role research and facilitator and resulting challenges and opportunities

+Driven by my dual role as a researcher and learning facilitator the process described here incorporates both research methodology and an overall structure of the evolving learning design.
+While my dual role presented challenges, such as balancing intervention with observation and mitigating positionality biases, it also created opportunities for deep engagement and pedagogical innovation.
+This dual role enables the exploration of tensions and contradictions in CGD&P while ensuring that pedagogical interventions evolve dynamically alongside participant needs.

+Work on bias, or needs of the research process, addressed particularly by Cole in 5thD work.

+Each data gathering session was also a 2 hour workshop with varied participants with diverse learning needs requiring planning and delivery.

+### Rich descriptions and holistic data collection

+### Of levels of activity

+3 planes, following the close nature of activty that Rogoff described in CoL research.

+requiring community and  individual capturing via video.
+Which also bring challenges explored in this chapter .

+### Of Tool use and pedagogy

-**Some design tensions explored in Ch.5 and not here** Finding in other chapters, in particular the design narrative of Chapter 5, explore the rationale for the selection, creation and adaptation of both existing and novel tools and processes in each stage in line with the driving research questions.
+Design narrative of Chapter 5, explore the rationale for the selection, creation and adaptation of both existing and novel tools and processes in each stage in line with the driving research questions.

 ### Guiding technical rationale guiding software use